-Inspecting crawlspaces presents unique challenges to the home inspector.
-While every effort is made to access and inspect crawlspaces there are limitations that prevent a comprehensive inspection.
+Where present, inspecting crawlspaces presents a unique challenge to the home inspector.
+While effort is made to access and inspect crawlspaces there are limitations that prevent a comprehensive inspection.
 The ASHI SOP gives a detailed explanation.
 Some of these limitations are: